AlphaVantageSupport/stock_visualization_in_python_django/README.md

 return HttpResponse(json.dumps(output_dictionary), content_type='application/json')
 ```

-That's pretty much it!
-We have implemented both the frontend (home.html) and the backend (views.py) so that they can "talk" to each other seamlessly and perform read/write actions with the database.
+This is it!
+We have implemented both the frontend (home.html) and the backend (views.py).
+These components can now "talk" to each other seamlessly and perform read/write interactions with the database.

 ## URL routing
-Just one last thing: let's update `urls.py` with the latest URL routings - specifically:
+Just one last thing: let's update `urls.py` with the latest URL routings for the views we just created in views.py:
-- `path("", stockVisualizer.views.home)` makes sure the `home` function in `views.py` will be called when a user visits the homepage in their web browser
+- `path("", stockVisualizer.views.home)` makes sure the `home` function in `views.py` is called when a user visits the homepage in their web browser
-- `path('get_stock_data/', stockVisualizer.views.get_stock_data)` makes sure the `get_stock_data` function in `views.py` will be called when home.html makes an AJAX POST request to the `/get_stock_data/` URL.
+- `path('get_stock_data/', stockVisualizer.views.get_stock_data)` makes sure the `get_stock_data` function in `views.py` is called when home.html makes an AJAX POST request to the `/get_stock_data/` URL.

 ```python
 from django.contrib import admin